JosepRubio/notekeeper-app/CHALLENGE.md

 3. **Update**: Users can edit notes.
 4. **Delete**: Users can delete existing notes.

+> [!TIP]
+> Create a `services/notes` folder to define data fetching over Notekeeper API.

-### Data Validation helpers
+## Data Validation helpers

 In the Notekeeper React App, it's essential to validate the data once a form is submitted to ensure that the input provided by the user meets the specified requirements.
 Data validation helps maintain data integrity and prevents errors caused by invalid input.

 When a user submits a form to create or update a note, the input fields (such as name, description, important, status, and due date) must be validated before the data is sent to the server or stored locally.

-Creat a folder `helpers` to ensure validation three validation methods must be defined as helpers:
+Define these validation methods:

 - `validateType.js`: This validator ensures that each property of the note object has the correct data type.
 It can check whether each property is of the expected type (e.g., string, boolean) and return true if all properties match their expected types, or false otherwise.